 Electric Fields Festival

-Headliners: Metronomy, The Vaccines, Frank Turner & The Sleeping Souls, Friendly Fires, Sleaford Mods, Fat White Family
+Festival lineup (2019): Metronomy, The Vaccines, Frank Turner & The Sleeping Souls, Friendly Fires, Sleaford Mods, Fat White Family, The Futureheads, Nadine Shah

 With five editions under its belt, Electric Fields Festival looks like becoming a fixture in the UK's family-friendly festival scene.
 An eclectic lineup is welcomed to the beautiful Drumlanrig Castle in Southwest Scotland, where great music, a fairground and a dedicated kids' play and craft area make it a dream for all ages.

 When & where: 4-6 July 2019; Drumlanrig Castle, Dumfries and Galloway